pearldianne/syllabus/README.md

 Refer to the [beginner material](#beginner-material) for links.

+Refer to [Workflow with Github](#workflow-with-github) if you need help in using git or GitHub.

 ## Course Overview

 We will be learning how to use object oriented concepts to develop solutions that can be modeled into code.
 We will try to contrast Python with Java if possible.
 Topics to be covered are: